octokit/plugin-rest-endpoint-methods.js/docs/repos/replaceTopics.md

-# Replace all topics for a repository
+# Replace all repository topics

+**Deprecated:** This method has been renamed to repos.replaceAllTopics

 ```js
 octokit.repos.replaceTopics({